 Unicorn AIM VCT

+This offer to raise up to £50 million is now closed.
 This is the largest AIM VCT, with assets worth over £162 million across 95 investments.

 - Largest AIM-focused VCT – £162.2 million assets under management

 - Top performing over 5 and 10 years compared to other AIM VCTs also open to investors, although past performance is not a guide to the future